boazsegev/facil.io/docs/_SOURCE/0.8.x/http.md

 Sends the response headers and the specified file (the response's body).

+The function uses the filename in order to detect and set the correct Mime-Type automatically.

 The `local` and `encoded` strings will be joined into a single string that represent the file name.
 Either or both of these strings can be empty.

 The `encoded` string will be URL decoded while the `local` string will used as is.